 Capitalised terms in this document shall have the same meaning as those used in our Primary Terms of Service unless stipulated otherwise.

 We confirm that we will comply with the provisions of the Data Protection Act 1998 when processing personal data about you and your business.
-For the purpose of the Data Protection Act 1998 ('the Act') that data controller is E-Crunch Ltd of Unit 11, Hove Business Centre, Fonthill Road, Hove, East Sussex, BN3 6HA.
+For the purpose of the Data Protection Act 1998 ('the Act') that data controller is E-Crunch Ltd of First Floor, Telecom House, 125-135 Preston Road, Brighton, East Sussex, BN1 6AF.

 If you have any questions or concerns regarding this policy, please contact us.

 Personal Information We Collect From You and How We Use It

 When completing a form on our website, when signing up for a Crunch Account, or at times during the course of your subscription with Crunch we ask you to provide information about your business, or the business you intend to form, along with any previous trading information.
 We may also request other personal details such as your marital status, date of birth, National Insurance No., telephone number, etc.

 Information is collected and sent via online forms/surveys, email, over the phone, SMS text message or by post.

 Any data entered via online forms/surveys, or directly into your Crunch Account is protected with SSL Encryption Certificates (secure socket layer technology) issued by leading certificate authorities Verisign or Go Daddy.
 This ensures all data transferred between users and our systems is encrypted.
 When sending emails we use TLS (Transport Layer Security) to prevent eavesdropping and tampering.